Dosti... Yaariyan... Manmarziyan: Plot

 Radhika Mishra and Samaira Khanna are best friends.
 Radhika, an easygoing and optimistic young woman from Rishikesh, wants to be a writer.
 Her grandfather inspires her to live life to the fullest.
 Saral Joshi is deeply in love with her, wants to marry her.

-Samaira (Sam) is an independent,bubbly, fun-loving young woman who works at Birdsong Advertising Agency in Mumbai.
+Samaira is an independent, bubbly, fun-loving young woman who works at Birdsong Advertising Agency in Mumbai.
 Neil Malhotra, Sam's friend since childhood, also works at Birdsong and is secretly in love with her.
 Sam has a poor relationship with her mother, Piyali, who blames her for her son Jay's death.

 Radhika befriends Sam and Neil when they go to Rishikesh to shoot an advertisement.
 Radhika helps Sam by providing her with a tagline for the ad.
 Seeing her talent, Sam and Neil encourage Radhika to focus on writing.
 She and Saral get engaged; she moves to Mumbai and begins working at Birdsong.

 Sam fights with her mother and leaves Birdsong.
 She meets Arjun Mehra, who saves her from a dog.
 However, he is Birdsong's new head of business operations and wants to sabotage Sam.

 After overhearing an argument between her parents, Sam leaves home.
 Radhika's colleagues play a practical joke on her, causing her to get home late; her relatives throw her out.
 Arjun offers Sam a house; she and Radhika move into it, and Radhika mends Sam's relationship with Piyali.

 Sam slowly falls in love with Arjun and proposes to him, which upsets Neil.
 Radhika becomes suspicious of Arjun and warns Sam, who breaks up with him.
 Sam and Neil go to Lonavala to look for a shooting location.
 Arjun, wanting to reconcile with Sam, goes to Lonavla to meet her; Radhika accompanies him, however, and prevents him from doing so.

 In Lonavla, while trying to save Arjun, Radhika has an accident.
 Arjun brings her to the hospital; she realizes that Arjun is a good person, and regrets misunderstanding him.

 Arjun and Sam reconcile.
 Arjun then falls for Radhika, however, because of her selflessness, loyalty and kindness.
 Mala (Radhika's mother) and Saral go to Mumbai, and Sam and Arjun get engaged.